 * Click here for rating key

 Le Moine Echanson Restaurant Review: This unassuming concept-driven restaurant is one of the hidden gems of Quebec City’s bohemian Saint-Jean-Baptiste neighborhood, just west of the limits of Old Quebec.
 Set between bakeries, arts and crafts boutiques and hip record stores, the eatery combines traditional cuisine with a list of inexpensive yet always surprising organic and biodynamic wines from French and Quebec winemakers.
-Owner Bertrand Mesotten, a Belgian-born sommelier, has devised a simple and effective formula: everything on the menu (or almost) is available in small or large portions, served over wooden boards and matched with a particular wine---also available in two- or four-ounce servings.
+Owner Bertrand Mesotten, a Belgian-born sommelier, has devised a simple and effective formula: everything on the menu (or almost) is available in small or large portions, served over wooden boards and matched with a particular wine, also available in two- or four-ounce servings.
 The menu goes through a seasonal rotation of regional cuisines, from Mediterranean in the summer to Alsatian or Savoyard in the winter.
-The charcuterie is especially impressive, with unusual preparations from an artisan producer in the Magdalen Islands such as figatelli, a Corsican-style dried liver sausage, or wild pig.
-You can also get very pleasant cheese dishes, a lamb stew, simply prepared shrimp, or for dessert, cakes, soufflés and a piece of homemade nougat.
+Charcuterie includes unusual preparations from an artisanal producer in the Magdalen Islands such as figatelli, a Corsican-style dried liver sausage, or wild pig.
+Vegetarians and cheese-lovers will enjoy the sheep's milk cheese salad with vanilla oil, lemon confit and almonds while carnivores devour cassoulet and black sausage.
+For dessert, consider cakes, soufflés and a piece of homemade nougat.